dtonon/papiro/README.md

 ./papiro.sh -c cat.jpg -a

 # Decode a group of images to rebuild a file
+# Note: files have to be correctly ordered by name,
+# cameras create sequential pics with a correct filename
 ./papiro.sh -r photos/ -o data.json
 ```
-These are all the options:
+Papiro options:

 ```
+-z	Zip the file(s)
+-o	Specify the output filename
--a	Anonymous mode, don't annotate the original filename for increased privacy -o	Specify the output filename
+-a	Anonymous mode, don't annotate the original filename -h	Show the help
--z	Debug mode, create a debug/ dir with the temp images
+-d	Debug mode, create a debug/ dir with the temp images
 ```

 ## Example